-Your Supervisor has been accredited by APPEL in compliance with the APPEL Policy to Assess, Accredit and Appoint Trainers for Practice Placements and has completed training to learn about experiential learning and APPEL 2nd-year placements.
-Your Training Establishment will also have been accredited by APPEL in line with the APPEL Policy to Assess, Accredit and Appoint Training Establishments for Practice Placements.
+Your Supervisor has been accredited by APPEL in compliance with the APPEL Policy to Assess, Accredit and Appoint Trainers and has completed training to learn about experiential learning and APPEL 2nd-year placements.
+Your Training Establishment will also have been accredited by APPEL in line with the APPEL Policy to Assess, Accredit and Appoint Training Establishments.